 Your goal in the awareness stage is to get your brand name out there.
 Above, we’ve talked about causing waves on social media platforms.

 But you can also capture the audience's attention by creating engaging content.
 This is particularly effective when the content provides solutions to your target audience.

 Blogging is one of the best ways of providing the content.
 Write material about your product range.
 Go a step further and craft content about other subjects in your niche and industry.
 Gives your potential customers the impression that you really know your stuff.
 And aren’t just pushing your products.

 Additionally, great content improves your standing with search engines.
 When Google notices that its users find your content useful, it’ll recommend it to other users.
 As a result, more people become aware of your brand.

 You can also use video content on your website or social media.
 Not only does this provide more engagement, but it also helps with search engine result page ranking.

 Getting enough organic traffic can take a long time.
-Therefore, you should support your organic SEO content marketing strategy with paid ad campaigns.
+So, you should support your organic SEO content marketing strategy with paid ad campaigns.

 These are usually in the form of pay-per-click campaigns.
-When you create a campaign, websites like Google add your ad on their pages.
+Websites like Google add your ad to their pages when you create a campaign.
 Potential customers always see these spots above the organic rankings.

 All this makes more people aware of your brand, increasing your chances of leading them down the eCommerce sales funnel.